nvdla/doc/doc/sw/contents.rst

 Software Manual
 ===============

 NVDLA has a full software ecosystem including support from compiling network to inference.
 Part of this ecosystem includes the on-device software stack, a part of the :term:`NVDLA` open source release; additionally, NVIDIA will provide a full training infrastructure to build new models that incorporate Deep Learning, and to convert existing models to a form that is usable by :term:`NVDLA` software.
-In general, the software associated with :term:`NVDLA` is grouped into two parts: the :ref:`compilation_tools` (model conversion), and the :ref:`runtime_environment` (run-time software to load and execute compiled neural network on :term:`NVDLA`).
+In general, the software associated with :term:`NVDLA` is grouped into two parts: the :ref:`compiler_library` (model conversion), and the :ref:`runtime_environment` (run-time software to load and execute compiled neural network on :term:`NVDLA`).
 The general flow of this is as shown in the figure below;

 .. _fig_software_package:
 .. figure:: images/software_package.png